 Applications are assessed on an individual basis, and an admissions advisor will contact you to let you know whether your application has been successful.

 Typically, a foundation year costs the same as any other annual, university degree fee.
 At Arden, our tuition fees are £6,000 a year – so, studying a full degree with foundation year entry will cost £24,000 in total (£6,000 for each year of study).

 The good news is, if you’re eligible to receive student finance, your foundation year can be covered by the tuition fee and maintenance support you receive. .

 We offer several different degrees with foundation year entry, in exciting subjects such as law, criminology and computing.
-Plus, with Blended Learning, you’ll get time to fit existing commitments around your study.
-Here’s an example of how your timetable might look:
+Plus, with Arden University's more flexible approaches of Distance or Blended Learning, you'll be able to fit your existing commitments around your study.
+If you opt for Blended Learning, here's an example of how your timetable could look:

 At Arden University, we truly care about our students' success and when you enrol on a foundation year programme, we'll be there to support you every step of the way.

-From one-to-one time with your academic tutor and additional student support, to study skills workshops and an academic skills module that will help you feel ready to tackle a full, three-year degree, we ensure that you have everything you need to feel comfortable and confident on your academic journey.
+With student support, the chance to attend study skills workshops (or access a study skills area online if you're a Distance Learner) and an academic skills module that will help you feel ready to tackle a full, three-year degree, we ensure that you have everything you need to feel comfortable and confident on your academic journey.

 Arden University is reviewed by the Quality Assurance Agency for Higher Education, the independent body entrusted with monitoring and advising on standards and quality in UK higher educationClick here to read Arden University's latest review report